Chart Color Schemes

 Infrastructure

-West Beach has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally
+West Beach has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

 No factors influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include South Coast Highway Improvements: Albany To Esperance in Western Australia, Agricultural Supply Chain Improvements, WA Police Satellite Technology Upgrade, and Regional And Rural Wa Road Network Safety Improvements, with the following list detailing those most likely to be relevant.
+AreaSearch has pinpointed 0 projects that may impact this area.
+Significant projects include South Coast Highway Improvements: Albany To Esperance, Western Australia Agricultural Supply Chain Improvements, WA Police Satellite Technology Upgrade, and Regional And Rural Wa Road Network Safety Improvements, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.